-5. Who may tabulate Assessment Ballots

-Assessment Ballots may be tabulated by the City Clerk or by any representative authorized by the City Clerk.
+6. Assessment Ballots may be tabulated by the City Clerk or by any representative authorized by the City Clerk.

-6. Results of the tabulation

-Upon completion of the tabulation, the City Clerk will announce the results of the tabulation to the City Council, whether at the meeting on the day the public hearing is closed or at the first regular meeting of the City Council following the completion of the tabulation, and such results shall be entered in the minutes of the meeting.
+7. Upon completion of the tabulation, the City Clerk shall announce the results of the tabulation to the City Council, whether at the meeting on the day the public hearing is closed or at the first regular meeting of the City Council following the completion of the tabulation, and such results shall be entered in the minutes of the meeting.

 If a weighted majority of the Assessment Ballots returned are opposed to the new or increased assessments (which means that a “majority protest” exists), then the new or increased assessments shall not be imposed.